tripathiarpan20/G.O.D/docs/miner_setup.md

 # Miner Setup Guide

-This guide will walk you through the process of setting up and running a miner for the Tuning Subnet.
+This guide will walk you through the process of setting up and running a miner for the G.O.D Subnet.

 ## Prerequisites